Need help? Please let us know in the UMEP Community.

 - Model applicability: Local scale – so forcing data should be above the height of the roughness elements (trees, buildings)

 - Related Preprocessors

-Meteorological Data: MetPreprocessor, Meteorological Data: Download data (WATCH), Urban Land Cover: Land Cover Reclassifier, Urban Land Cover: Land Cover Fraction (Point), Urban Land Cover: Land Cover Fraction (Grid), Urban Morphology: Morphometric Calculator (Point), Urban Morphology: Morphometric Calculator (Grid), Urban Morphology: Source Area (Point)
+Meteorological Data: MetPreprocessor, Meteorological Data: Download data (ERA5), Urban Land Cover: Land Cover Reclassifier, Urban Land Cover: Land Cover Fraction (Point), Urban Land Cover: Land Cover Fraction (Grid), Urban Morphology: Morphometric Calculator (Point), Urban Morphology: Morphometric Calculator (Grid), Urban Morphology: Source Area (Point)

 - Dialog box

 - When you run the plugin, you will see the dialog shown above.
 To use this plugin, all input data needs to be prepared beforehand.
 This can be done using the various plugins in the pre-processor in UMEP (see Tool Applications).
 The settings available in this plugin is used for specifying the settings for a specific model run.
 You should consult the manual (http://suews-docs.readthedocs.io) for instructions and information on what settings to use.

 - For extensive models run it is recommended to execute the model outside of QGIS (see manual).